MaterializeInc/materialize/doc/user/content/_index.md

 weight: 1
 ---

-Materialize is a streaming database for real-time applications.
-It lets you ask complex questions about your data using SQL, and incrementally maintains the results of these SQL queries up-to-date as the underlying data changes.
+Materialize is a **streaming database** powered by [Timely](https://github.com/TimelyDataflow/timely-dataflow#timely-dataflow) and [Differential Dataflow](https://github.com/timelydataflow/differential-dataflow#differential-dataflow), purpose-built for low-latency applications.
+It lets you ask complex questions about your data using **SQL**, and maintains the results of these SQL queries incrementally up-to-date as the underlying data changes.

-{{< callout primary_url="https://materialize.com/docs/unstable/get-started/" primary_text="Get Started">}}
+{{< callout primary_url="https://materialize.com/materialize-cloud-access/" primary_text="Get Early Access">}}
-  # Get started with Materialize
+# Cloud-native Materialize is here! 🚀

-  Follow this walkthrough to start creating live views on streaming data with Materialize.
+  We are rolling out access to the new, cloud-native version of Materialize: **horizontally scalable**, **highly available** and **persistent**.

 {{</ callout >}}

 {{< multilinkbox >}}